samerlahoud/tutorial-lpwan-iot/ICT-18/design-rationales.md

 ### Deep Sleep Mode
 - Most of the IoT applications require infrequent transmission of small data volumes
-- Idle devices enter in deep sleep mode.
+- Idle devices enter a deep sleep mode.
 They:
     - shut down their transceiver
     - keep track of time and scheduled events via a low-power oscillator (that is kept running)
-- Devices wake up from deep sleep to:
+- Devices wake up from deep sleep mode to:
     - transmit data
     - open receive windows, or monitor paging channels